nealbarshes/nealbarshes.github.io/Tutorials/FootInfection/index.md

 </script>
 </head>

-## First: Be vigilant in identifying soft tissue
+## Be vigilant in identifying foot infection

 Foot infections are a common precursor to the decision for leg amputation.
 Infection can cause tissue necrosis and systemic illness.
 It is therefore critical to identify foot infection early.